takekoputa/website/src/pages/index.md

 My research work involves,

+- Studying the enablement of using vector architectures.
 - Studying the performance of irregular memory accesses of HPC/graph-analytics/database applications on vector architectures.
 - Enabling long vector architectures by reorganizing the cache system and address translation process.
 - Modifying various parts of a hardware/software stack (e.g., kernel driver, compiler, ISA) to support new hardware organizations.